CORE-IQ/core-iq-demo/README.md

 1. Open `index.html` in a browser.
 2. Enter a postcode or ZIP code.
 3. Review the Mosaic groups and media index information.
+4. The results highlight the top three Mosaic segments and calculate budget distribution based only on these groups.
+5. Media items with an index above 300 contribute to the weighting and appear in green, while lower-index items appear in red.

 The application is static and loads JSON data client-side, so it can be embedded in other pages (for example, within a HubSpot iframe).